 - Professional audio review websites offer insight and commentary

 - Bulletin boards and other public forums provide comments from actual customers of the products

 - Look up retailers who carry the items you are interested in and determine if you will be able to try them out

-- Test models owned by friends or colleagues
+- Test models owned by people you know

 Let’s take a look at Shure’s line of SE earphones, which you can view in detail in the SE Earphones section of shure.com:

 This is personal listening at its most personal, so above all else, trust your ears!